snap-stanford/snap-python/doc/source/reference/table.rst

       .. describe:: ReadIntCol(Attr, Result)

-         Reads values of an entire int column given by *Attr* into the :class:`TFltV` *Result*.
+         Reads values of an entire int column given by *Attr* into the :class:`TIntV` *Result*.

       .. describe:: ReadStrCol(Attr, Result)

-         Reads values of an entire string column given by *Attr* into the :class:`TFltV` *Result*.
+         Reads values of an entire string column given by *Attr* into the :class:`TStrV` *Result*.

       .. describe:: Rename(Attr, NewAttr)